hyperstate/hyperstate-docs/hypermedia-blog-april-2017.md

 ### Link Bindings

-For outgoing state transitions, there is the additional problem of describing how a client is expected to asynchronously obtain the state transitions as they occur, perhaps with some additional QoS parameters specified as system constraints.
+For outgoing (from the server to the client) state transitions, there is the additional problem of describing how a client is expected to asynchronously obtain the state transitions as they occur, perhaps with some additional QoS parameters specified as system constraints.

 The concept of a Link Binding is presented in the HSML draft.
 A link binding, in this context and in the context of the CoRE dynlink Internet Draft, is a hyperlnk that defines a dynamic data update from one resource to another.